Interim Housing Solutions

 As the Service System Manager for Housing and Homelessness, we are working with area municipalities and community partners on this very complex issue.
 We are also actively engaging with other levels of government on the necessary investments needed for permanent, sustainable solutions.

-In addition, we will create a Plan to End Chronic Homelessness, which will guide the Region’s work to prevent and end homelessness.
+We have also begun work to create The Plan to End Chronic Homelessness, which will guide the Region’s work to prevent and end chronic homelessness through a community-wide effort.

 Transitional Housing

-• Home-Based Support Programs are rooted in a Housing First approach, helping people to find and keep a home in rental units located across the community.
-Through Home-Based Support, rent assistance is provided to make housing in the private market more affordable, and wrap-around staffing support is provided to help people stabilize and recover from their experience of homelessness.
-Since the staffing support provided to participants through Home-Based Support is portable, it can follow people if they re-locate to other housing in Waterloo Region.
+• Scattered site supportive housing programs are rooted in a Housing First approach, helping people to find and keep a home in rental units located across the community.
+Through scattered site supportive housing, rent assistance is provided to make housing in the private market more affordable, and wrap-around staffing support is provided to help people stabilize and recover from their experience of homelessness.
+Since the staffing support provided to participants is portable, it can follow people if they re-locate to other housing in Waterloo Region.

-• In Waterloo Region, Home-Based Support Programs are effective in ending homelessness and reducing a person’s risk of returning to homelessness.
-These Programs also strive to preserve positive relationships with partner landlords.
+• In Waterloo Region, scattered site supportive housing programs are effective in ending homelessness and reducing a person’s risk of returning to homelessness.
+These programs also strive to preserve positive relationships with partner landlords.

 Emergency Shelter

-• Emergency Shelter Programs help people meet their basic needs and connect to housing options through temporary congregate or semi-private overnight accommodations.
-Emergency Shelter Programs do not require people to sign leases or occupancy agreements.
+• Emergency shelter programs help people meet their basic needs and connect them to housing options through temporary congregate or semi-private overnight accommodations.
+Emergency shelter programs do not require people to sign leases or occupancy agreements.

 Hybrid Shelter/Outdoor Model

-• A Hybrid Shelter/Outdoor Model provides an additional temporary shelter option for people experiencing homelessness.
+• We opened the Erbs Road Outdoor Shelter in the spring of 2023.
+It is an additional temporary shelter option for people experiencing homelessness.

 The number of people currently experiencing homelessness in Waterloo Region is unprecedented.
 Similar to many communities across Canada, we are seeing the effects of living in poverty, mental health issues, rising housing costs, and the impacts of the opioid crisis, first-hand in Waterloo Region.